 A lot of times you don't even get to see them because maybe they're not the pristine beautiful piece the whole specimen that you get to see, but they have a lot of information in them.
 What I'm curious about is, why are museum fossil collection so important?

 Bruce: Oh, wow!
 Well, they're super important.
 For example, there's not that many people who look at fossil insects like myself.
-Some of these fossils sites their a lot more paleobotanists if you look at the fossil plants.
+Some of these fossil sites, there are a lot more paleobotanists if you look at the fossil plants.
 Paleobotanists will go to a site and collect these leaves and other plant material.
 And then they'll see, "Oh, there's much insects here.
-Well, I'll just taken them aside in the box."
+Well, I'll just take them aside in the box."

 Those going on a museum collection, they might sit there for 50 years or 80 years or a hundred years until the right pair of eyes come along and sees them.
 As long as the're safely and carefully stored in the museum with the right database, somebody will come along one of these days and say, "Ah, I know what that is."
 I'm able to work on that.